barafael/achat/README.md

 Purely educational purposes.

 # Documentation
 Just run `cargo doc --open` :) there used to be a GH pages site with docs, which I linked to, apologize.
 It's gone now.
+I have rewritten the git history for this repo because it was just unwieldy large, sorry for the hassle :)

 ## echo
 TCP clients connect to the server.
 The server returns each message they send back to them.